Report potholes to 311!

 Please note that highways are managed by the Missouri Department of Transportation (MoDOT).
 Report potholes on highways and exit ramps to MoDOT by calling 1-888-ASK MODOT (275-6636), or complete a form online.

-If you’ve suffered property damage on City streets, you can file a claim for damages with the City.
+Property Damage from a Pothole?If you’ve suffered property damage on City streets, you can file a claim for damages with the City.